-The Association of Marine Industries (AMI) has been promoting a better quality of life for LI boaters for over twenty-five years.
-We are a non-profit trade organization consisting of over 135 marine related businesses dedicated to enhancing the Long Island boating public's enjoyment of our clean coastal waters.
+The Association of Marine Industries (AMI) has been promoting a better quality of life for Long Island boaters for over thirty years.
+We are a non-profit marine trade organization consisting of over 135 marine related businesses dedicated to enhancing the Long Island boating public’s enjoyment of our clean coastal waters.
 The AMI organization and its members join together to exchange ideas and information for the benefit and education of its Long Island boating members, the community and the environment.
-Read the Association of Marine Industries Mission Statement to obtain a better feel for what we are all about.
-Register today for the NYS Boating Safety Certification Course through the AMI.
-View the many Long Island boating education courses offered in cooperation with the AMI and Western Suffolk Boces - get hands-on learning in the field of marine services and technology.

 Did you know …

-- Twelve thousand free AMI LI Boater's Guides are published and distributed yearly?
+- 12,000 copies of the free AMI Boaters Guide are published and distributed yearly?

-- www.boatli.org, AMI's website, offers tips on Long Island boating safety, clean boating, guidelines for seamanship and dealing with commercial vessels, as well as links to marine forecasts?
+- The AMI’s website, www.boatli.org, offers tips on Long Island boating safety, clean boating, guidelines for seamanship and dealing with commercial vessels, as well as links to marine forecasts?

 - Representatives of AMI work with the Peconic Estuary Citizens Advisory Committee, the South Shore Estuary Citizens Advisory Committee, Boater’s Advisory Council of the Office of Parks and Recreation, Long Island Works, BOCES Advisory Committee, Local Waterfront Citizens Advisory Committees, and representation in Albany through the Empire State Marine Trade Association?